 Through the sale of official merchandise, collectibles and souvenirs, the Olympic licensing programmes offer fans a tangible connection to the Olympic Games and the Olympic values.

 In addition to the licensing programmes that operate for each edition of the Olympic Games, which are managed by the local Organising Committees, as part of the Olympic Agenda 2020 initiatives the IOC has also developed a global licensing programme to strengthen and promote the Olympic brand, not only during the Olympic Games, but between the Games as well.

-The IOC Global Licensing Strategy is divided into three core licensing programmes aimed at specific target groups: The Olympic Heritage Collection, The Olympic Collection and The Olympic Games Programme.
+Olympic licensing consists of three core programmes aimed at specific target groups: the Olympic Heritage Collection, the Olympic Collection and the Olympic Games Collection.

 The Olympic collection

 The Olympic Collection is developed by the IOC, and aims to engage a young and active audience through unique branded products that are exclusively available online and at The Olympic Museum Shop in Lausanne, Switzerland.
 This includes apparel, toys and games, bags, stationery items and sports equipment.

 The Olympic heritage collection